khanhtrancse/video-link-manager/readme.md

 3. This project uses remote image host to save uploaded images.
 If you want to save images at localhost, change ```SAVE_IMAGE_IN_REMOTE_HOST``` field in ```config.js``` file in root directory to ```false```.

-**Note:** This project will response slowly for some requests because this project uses remote server.
+**Note:** This project will response slowly for some requests because this project uses remote database.

 ## Run instruction